Clinical Trial Disclosure and Data Transparency Conference

 - AstraZeneca, United States

 Prior to joining AstraZeneca’s Clinical Trial Transparency Office, Julie worked as a Management Consultant and IT Program Delivery Manager.
 Today Julie is focused on the end to end implementation of new policies, regulations, tools and the general best practices as they emerge in Clinical Trial Transparency.
-Julie has been particularly focused on the global implementation of the EMA Policy 0070 over the past 2 years.
-She has supported all AstraZeneca Clinical Data Disclosure submissions.
+Julie has been particularly focused on the global implementation of the Data and Document Anonymization, as well as Lay Summaries over the past 3 years.

 Sean Khozin, MD, MPH